BushplaneBlog

 4. There are currently more than 25 aircraft on display.

-Over several years CBHC has been able to obtain more than 25 air crafts to display in the museum.
+Over several years CBHC has been able to obtain more than 25 aircraft to display in the museum.
 Some of these are open to the public to climb aboard and explore inside the plane, cockpit and cargo hold.
-Many of the aircraft have even been restored to fully-operational status.
+Many of the aircraft have even been restored to fully operational status.
+A list of aircraft on display can be viewed here.

 Bushplane3